gridersoftware/GFolder/README.md

 You may add as many sequences as you like, add fixed text before, after, and in between sequences in the **Folder Name** textbox.

 Once you've finished your folder name, click **Add to Tree** to add the folder to the selected node in the **Folder Tree** pane.

+#### Custom Sequence Type
+The Custom Sequence Type takes a plain text file to use for generating the sequence.
+Each item must go on a seperate line without any blank lines (do not hit Return after the last line), as a blank line will count as an item.
+The following is an example of an acceptable file.

+    This is a
+    custom list
+    of folder names
+    that can be added
+    as a Custom
+    Sequence

+When the user selects the Custom Sequence type, an Open File dialog will open.
+Select your text file, and the items will be loaded as a sequence.
+You can use this sequence like any other kind, including using only a subset of the sequence range.
+For example, it is possible to use the range from "custom list" to "as a Custom" from the above list, which would include the folders:
+*custom list
+*of folder names
+*that can be added
+*as a Custom

+Values in the **From** and **To** textboxes are case-sensitive.

 ### Using the Folder Tree
 The first node in the **Folder Tree** is the directory listed in **Path**, where your folders will be created.